-How their individual job performance and quality of the end product can be improved.
+What do learners need to learn?
+Skills How their individual job performance and quality of the end product can be N/A improved.
 Methods for individuals to improve their own performance.

-How projects can lead to business improvement.
+How projects can lead to business improvement .
 The prospects of project success increased by continually seeking to develop own skills, learn existing and new work methods, processes, techniques and developing the capability to offer solutions to problems.

-How research, evidence and evaluation of projects can identify future improvements and improved performance.
+The use of Key Performance Indicators (KPI).
+How research , evidence and evaluation of projects can identify future improvements and improved performance.
 The types of data that can be collected to identify potential improvement in project performance.

 How lessons from similar projects can be learned through benchmarking and comparative data.